GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 Schenectady County Surrogate's Court

-Most Holy Redeemer Cemetery, Niskayuna (also has records for:)
+Most Holy Redeemer Cemetery - Niskayuna

-Most Holy Cross Cemetery, Rotterdam
+Holy Cross Cemetery - Rotterdam

 Sts.
-Cyril & Method Cemetery, Rotterdam
+Cyril & Method Cemetery - Rotterdam

 Vale Cemetery